jbx-protocol/juice-docs-v1/getting-started/create-a-juicebox-project/funding.md

 * _Funding cycle target_ is a per-cycle target amount.
 This is the amount that can be withdrawn from the Juicebox each funding cycle.

 {% hint style="info" %}
 Once the _Funding cycle target_ is met, any additional funds raised are considered **overflow**.
-If _Allow minting tokens_ is enabled (see [restricted-actions.md](restricted-actions.md "mention")), people who fund your project recieve tokens which they can use to claim a portion of the overflow.
+If _Allow minting tokens_ is enabled (see [restricted-actions.md](restricted-actions.md "mention")), people who fund your project receive tokens which they can use to claim a portion of the overflow.
 {% endhint %}